multiRH/docu/src/1_git.md

-# A. Installation of git and basic commands
+# 1. Installation of git and basic commands

 First install the latest distribution of git: [git](https://git-scm.com/)